rakshitha5510/UIUX-Project-1-Empathy-Map/README.md

+# UI/UX Project 1 - Empathy Map

-## UIUX-Project-1-Empathy-Map
+## Overview
 This project was completed as part of my UI/UX Design Internship at Decode Labs.

-## Objective
+## Project Scenario
-Understand the needs, pain points, and motivations of busy office professionals using a fitness application.
+A fitness startup wants to launch an app for busy office professionals who struggle to find time for exercise.
+The goal was to understand user needs before beginning the design process.

 ## Deliverables
 - User Persona
 - Empathy Map
+- Pain Points Analysis
-- User Research Analysis
+- User Needs Identification

 ## Tools Used
 - Figma
 - Canva

+## Key Learning
+This project helped me understand the importance of user research, empathy mapping, and identifying user pain points before designing solutions.

+Prepared by:
-Prepared by: Rakshitha N
+Rakshitha N